 By Bus:

-Kumbakonam to Thirukarukavur: Route Numbers: 11 and 29
+- From Kumbakonam to Thirukarukavur: Route Numbers – 11 and 29.

 By Car:

-All necessary puja items are available just outside the temple.
-Facilities are available to offer Abishegam, placing children up to 5 years of age in the Golden Cradle, ear piercing, an offering of hair and Thulabaram.
+All the necessary puja items are available just outside the temple.
+Facilities are provided for Abishegam, placing children up to 5 years of age in the Golden Cradle, ear piercing, hair offering, and Thulabaram.

-Men and women devotees are encouraged to wear traditional attire.
-However, men in shirts and trousers are permitted to enter the temple.
+While traditional attire is encouraged for both men and women devotees, men wearing shirts and trousers are also permitted to enter the temple.

-Women devotees can wear either sarees or salwar kameez at the temple.
-During my visits, I have also noticed a few women devotees wearing jeans and other western attire.
-The temple management does not seem to have a problem with this.
-However, this can change with a change in management.
-To be on the safer side it is best to go in Indian attire.
+Women devotees can choose to wear either sarees or salwar kameez.
+During my visits, I have seen a few women wearing jeans and other Western attire, and the temple management does not seem to have a problem with this.
+However, it’s always better to err on the side of caution and dress in Indian attire.

 If devotees cannot travel they can get the ghee or oil prasadam by ordering online